tpoisot/ScientificComputingForTheRestOfUs/content/capstones/genetic_algorithm.md

 ````

 {{< figure src="../figures/genetic_algorithm_5_1.svg" title="Fitness of the initial solutions.
-Although quite a lot of the genomes are a very low fitness, recombination and mutation will improve this over time."  >}}
+Although quite a lot of the genomes have a very low fitness, recombination and mutation will improve this over time."  >}}

 Picking the next generation -- pair of parents, recombination at random point,